1. Home

 • AC Analysis, or frequency sweep, deals with frequency characteristics and calculates the frequency response of the circuit.
 The AC analysis allows PCB designers to find out the behavior of the circuit when average AC signals are applied to its input.

-SPICE Simulation Unterminated Transmission Line with Step Input
+A graph and a scheme showing the work of the SPICE Simulation Unterminated Transmission Line with Step Input.

 Various business SPICE applications may contain different attributes, but they all have the same basic procedure for PCB analysis.